agrc/gis.utah.gov/_posts/2018-12-06-submit-new-trails-for-governors-1000-miles-campaign.md

 categories:
   - Guestblog
 tags:
-  - Transportation
+  - transportation
-  - Recreation
+  - recreation
-  - Policy
+  - policy
-  - Bike
+  - bike
-  - Trails
+  - trails
 ---

 The 1,000 Miles Campaign is looking for the help of Utah city, county, and state agency GIS experts across the state to